1998–99 Milwaukee Bucks season

 The 1998–99 Milwaukee Bucks season was the 31st season for the Milwaukee Bucks in the National Basketball Association.
 Due to a lockout, the regular season began on February 5, 1999, and was cut from 82 games to 50.

+Season summary

+Off-season

-The Bucks received the ninth overall pick in the 1998 NBA draft, and selected power forward, and German basketball star Dirk Nowitzki, but soon traded him to the Dallas Mavericks in exchange for power forward, and top draft pick Robert Traylor from the University of Michigan.
-The team also hired head coach George Karl, who previously coached the Seattle SuperSonics, and signed free agents, three-point specialist Dell Curry, and Vinny Del Negro.
+The Bucks received the ninth overall pick in the 1998 NBA draft, and selected power forward, and German basketball star Dirk Nowitzki; however, the team soon traded Nowitzki to the Dallas Mavericks in exchange for rookie power forward, and first-round draft pick Robert Traylor from the University of Michigan on draft day.
+During the off-season, the team signed free agents, three-point specialist Dell Curry, and Vinny Del Negro.
+The Bucks also hired George Karl as their new head coach; Karl previously coached the Seattle SuperSonics, and led them to the 1996 NBA Finals, where they lost to the Chicago Bulls in six games.